 • Introduction to the 1987 Manual

-• Recent wetland events, including SWANCC vs. US decision and the Rapanos decision and guidance
+• Major wetland events, including SWANCC vs. US decision and the Rapanos decision and guidance

 • Use of the Interim Regional Supplemental methods